top of page

 You may request a site.

-Being a small property occasionally has it's drawbacks.
+Being a small property occasionally has its drawbacks.
 One of them is, we can't guarantee a specific site number.
 (Consider our reservation board a game of Tetris.
 If we don't fill in all the holes to complete a line, we lose.)

 We need flexibility to be able to accommodate everyone.
 Not all our sites are the same size.
 Not all our sites have the same amount of power.
 Not all our sites have level ground, limiting certain types of RVs and campers.